Christmas spending tips for Kiwi households in 2025

 Looking for ways to avoid the holiday spending hangover?
 Here are some tips to help you.

-• Start your Christmas shopping early – You’ve probably heard this one plenty of times: don’t leave Christmas shopping to the last minute.
+Start your Christmas shopping early – You’ve probably heard this one plenty of times: don’t leave Christmas shopping to the last minute.
 And as it turns out, more and more Kiwis are embracing the advice.
-According to a 2021 post-Christmas survey(3), 27% of respondents shopped up to six months ahead of the holidays (20% more than in 2019).
-But, one in five New Zealanders still left gift-buying until the eleventh hour.
+Past surveys have shown that around a quarter of Kiwis shop up to six months ahead of the holidays, while one in five still leave gift-buying until the eleventh hour.
 Ring a bell?

 Last-minute shopping often means getting stuck in the crowd, and facing the possibility that the present you had in mind is sold out.
 It can get stressful and frustrating, and unless you take advantage of last-minute discounts, it may also lead you to overspend.